-Neighbourhood Services Committee Membership: 7 Councillors: S Akers-Belcher (Chair) Beck (Vice Chair) Plus Councillors: Belcher, Cassidy, James, Loynes and T Richardson Quorum: 3 FUNCTION DELEGATION Responsible for waste and environmental services, coastal protection and flood defence, transport and traffic infrastructure including highways and traffic management, building design and construction and community safety public protection and trading standards.
+Neighbourhood Services Committee Membership: 7 Councillors: S Akers-Belcher (Chair) Beck-(Vice Chair) Plus Councillors: Belcher, Cassidy, James, Loynes and T Richardson Quorum: 3 FUNCTION DELEGATION Responsible for waste and environmental services, coastal protection and flood defence, transport and traffic infrastructure including highways and traffic management, building design and construction-and community safety public protection and trading standards.
 To recommend schemes for the general improvement of the area from a Ward Member budget specifically allocated for this purpose.
-Responsibility for the formulation, Director of Regeneration and Neighbourhoods - Approval of Ward Member Budget submissions Chief Executive, Director of Finance and Policy, Director of Responsibility for the formulation, development and implementation of the Policy Framework, other Strategies and Plans and service areas as detailed below.
-Policy Framework Clean and Green Strategy Climate Change Strategy Local Transport Plan Community Safety Plan (moved to F and P Cttee) Regeneration and Neighbourhoods and Director of Public Health/Assistant Director of Joint Commissioning Services and Chief Solicitor (1-4) 1.
-Variations to existing policies and procedures together with new policies/procedures which do not have significant service or corporate impact.
+Director of Regeneration and Neighbourhoods - Approval of Ward Member Budget submissions 3.
+Responsibility for the formulation, development and implementation of the Policy Framework, other Strategies and Plans and service areas as detailed below.
+Chief Executive, Director of Regeneration and Neighbourhoods and Director of Public Health/Assistant Director of Joint Commissioning Services and Chief Solicitor (1-4) Policy Framework Clean and Green Strategy Climate Change Strategy Local Transport Plan Community Safety Plan (moved to F and P Cttee) Variations to existing policies and procedures together with new policies/procedures which do not have significant service or corporate impact.